Basics for Suppliers

 Invoices should be submitted directly to the Disbursements Office.
 Sending invoices to campus departments will delay the payment as it adds additional steps to the payment process.
 UC Berkeley Controller’s Office Disbursements accepts invoices via e-mail, postal mail and courier delivery.
 For more information, please see the the Helpful Hints for Our Vendors webpage on the Disbursements website.

 To Small and Diverse Business Suppliers

 The University encourages its departments to engage in purchasing and contract activities which incorporate equal opportunities for small and diverse businesses.
-The Supplier Diversity Program Coordinator’s role is to advocate on behalf of small and diverse businesses wishing to develop relationships and contract opportunities with the UC Berkeley campus.
+The Supplier Diversity Program Manager’s role is to advocate on behalf of small and diverse businesses wishing to develop relationships and contract opportunities with the UC Berkeley campus.
 For more information on the Coordinator’s role, refer to the Supplier Diversity Program homepage.

 Small Business and/or Minority Certification for Federal Contracts/subcontracts and epa grants

-Project teams with federal contracts exceeding $650,000 effective 10/1/10 must work with the Supplier Diversity Program Coordinator to create a Small Business Subcontracting Plan which, once approved by the awarding federal agency, becomes part of the contractual obligations of the team.
+Project teams with federal contracts exceeding $650,000 effective 10/1/10 must work with the Supplier Diversity Program Manager to create a Small Business Subcontracting Plan which, once approved by the awarding federal agency, becomes part of the contractual obligations of the team.
 Whenever the project team wishes to purchase materials and supplies, inventorial equipment or travel services from a small business that business must be certified or registered on the System for Award Management (SAM).

 The types of small businesses that can be used for such purchases include woman-owned small businesses (WOSB), small disadvantaged (SDB), emerging small businesses 8(a), small disadvantaged businesses, historically undeutilized small businesses (HUB Zone), veteran-owned (VOSB), service disabled veteran-owned (SDVOSB),